Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

-\emph{Nuclear models describing finite nuclei and nuclear matter --} One of the goals in nuclear physics is to construct a unified theory describing the basic properties of a variety of nuclei and neutron star observables.
-Historically, the binding energy, the charge radii and the response properties of nuclei have been used to calibrate nuclear models.
-The requirement of simultaneously describing the charge distributions of a variety of isotopes has spurred the improvement of both relativistic mean field (RMF) and non-relativistic Skyrme models, but has remained to be an outstanding challenge for the state-of-the-art nuclear structure theories \cite{Lalazissis:1996rd,Konig:2023bzp,Sommer:2022sok,Malbrunot-Ettenauer:2021fnr,Reinhard:2022jby}.
-It has also been recognized that the neutron distributions in finite nuclei are less sensitive to experimentally measurable quantities like binding energy and charge radii \cite{Horowitz_2001}, leading to less-constrained isovector interactions in traditional nuclear models.
-Nonetheless, isospin-dependent interactions play a crucial role in describing neutron star properties.
-Recently, information about differences between the form factors of electric and weak charge distributions $\Delta F=F_{ch}-F_{w}$ of two neutron-rich magic nuclei, $^{208}$Pb and $^{48}$Ca, has been model-independently measured via parity-violating electron scattering experiments \cite{PREX:2021umo,CREX:2022kgg}.
-Can existing forms of relativistic RMF models and non-relativistic Skyrme models simultaneously describe the weak charge distributions inferred by PREX and CREX, while maintaining consistency with the basic ground state properties of finite nuclei?
-If so, what would be the implications for the isospin-dependent interactions of such models?
-In this letter, we study the parameterizations of existing nuclear models informed by the PREX and the CREX experiments.
-The linear relationship between the isovector-dependent parts of the nuclear models and the neutron skin thickness of two nuclei ($^{208}$Pb and $^{48}$Ca) discovered in this work for the first time gives the plausible region of $S_\mathrm{V}$, $L$ and $b'_4$ that are mainly constrained by the PREX and CREX, disentangling the information of iso-vector interactions given by neutron skin thickness measurements from those given by the other nuclei property measurements.
-This linear relationship together with the region of $S_\mathrm{V}$, $L$ and $b'_4$ enhance our understanding of both the nuclei and neutron star properties.
+\emph{Nuclear models describing finite nuclei and nuclear matter --} One of the goals in nuclear physics is the construction of a unified theory that describes the basic properties of nuclei and neutron star (NS) observables.
+Historically, nuclear Hamiltonians have been constrained by binding energies, charge radii, and the energies of giant resonances.
+The requirement of simultaneously describing the charge distributions of a variety of isotopes has spurred the improvement of nuclear structure theories, including those based on \textit{ab initio} calculations, Skyrme effective interactions and relativistic mean field (RMF) calculations\cite{Lalazissis:1996rd,Konig:2023bzp,Sommer:2022sok,Malbrunot-Ettenauer:2021fnr,Reinhard:2022jby}.
+The Skyrme force is an effective interaction used in nuclear Hartree-Fock approximations, characterized by a zero range interaction with density-dependent terms.
+On the other hand, the RMF theory is a relativistic framework describing interacting nucleonic Dirac fields and mesonic mean fields.
+In RMF theory, the basic fields typically included are the scalar ($\sigma$), vector ($\omega$) and vector-isovector fields.
+The RMF can be directly related to Skyrme models by considering a non-relativistic expansion \cite{koepf1991spin}, which will be discussed in more details in this letter.
+Neutron distributions in finite nuclei are less sensitive to binding energies and charge radii \cite{Horowitz_2001}, leading to less-constrained isovector interactions in traditional nuclear models.
+Nonetheless, isospin-dependent interactions play a crucial role in describing NS properties.
+Recently, information about differences between the electric and weak form factors $\Delta F=F_{ch}-F_{W}$ of two neutron-rich magic nuclei, $^{208}$Pb and $^{48}$Ca, has been model-independently measured via parity-violating electron scattering experiments \cite{PREX:2021umo,CREX:2022kgg} and many theoretical models \cite{reed2024density,Reed2021,reinhard2022combined,Hagen:2015yea,Hu2022,mahzoon2017neutron,atkinson2020dispersive} have been proposed to interpret the measurements from PREX-2 and CREX.
+However, it is important to note that these models generally succeed in describing either PREX-2 or CREX measurements, but face difficulties in simultaneously explaining both sets of data.